pgeovany/one-argument-c-compiler/README.md

   1 - Open a terminal.
   2 - Type: alias mcc='/path/to/the/script'.

-After doing this, you will just need to type "mcc" to run the script instead of "./.mcc".
+After doing that you will just need to type "mcc" to run the script instead of "./.mcc".